 Summary

-In 2013 Pennsylvania General Energy (PGE) obtained a federal permit to inject fracking waste into an abandoned well within the town.
+The Town adopted this Ordinance after Pennsylvania General Energy (PGE) obtained a federal permit to inject fracking waste into an abandoned well within the town.
+Such waste is known to be radioactive and chemically toxic, and injection wells have also caused earthquakes.
 Community members feared that chemicals in the fracking waste would leach from the injection well into their private water wells, which are the community’s only source of drinking water.
-In 2014, the township of Grant, Pennsylvania adopted a community bill of rights that declared any permit for fracking injection in the town was invalid, and that corporations had no legal right to challenge the ordinance in court.
-The ordinance also recognized rights of nature.
-PGE filed its threatened lawsuit against the town, claiming that the ordinance violated its rights guaranteed by federal and state statutes and by the US constitution, including the right to operate an injection well pursuant to federal and state permits and the constitutional right to challenge the Grant ordinance in court.
-The federal judge ruled against the town and entered judgment for PGE.
-But, despite this victory, PGE did not begin to operate the injection well, as litigation relating to Grant Township’s Home Rule charter continued (see Grant Township Home Rule Charter Initiative).
+PGE filed a lawsuit against the Ordinance, claiming it violated its rights guaranteed by federal and state laws and by the US constitution.
+The federal judge ruled against the town and overturned the Community Bill of Rights Ordinance.
+But, despite this victory, PGE did not begin to operate the injection well, as Grant Township enacted a Home Rule Charter Initiative in 2015 (see Grant Township U.S. Home Rule Charter).